 The Trust implemented a deferred unit plan in 2007 which was subsequently amended in 2009.
 The deferred unit plan allows the Trust to issue a maximum number of trust units equal to 7.5% of the Trust's issued and outstanding trust units.
-The plan entitles trustees, officers and employees, at the participant's option, to receive deferred units in consideration for trustee fees or bonus compensation under the management incentive plan, as the case may be, with the Trust matching the number of deferred units received.
-The deferred units vest 50% on the third anniversary and 25% on each of the fourth and fifth anniversaries, subject to provisions for earlier vesting in certain events.
+The plan entitles trustees, officers and employees, at the participant's option, to elect to receive deferred units (elected portion) in consideration for trustee fees or bonus compensation under the management incentive plan, as the case may be.
+The Trust matches the elected portion of the deferred units received.
+The matched portion of the deferred units vest 50% on the third anniversary and 25% on each of the fourth and fifth anniversaries, subject to provisions for earlier vesting in certain events.
 The deferred units earn additional deferred units for the distributions that would otherwise have been paid on the deferred units (i.e. had they instead been issued as trust units on the date of grant).
 The deferred unit plan must be reapproved by the unitholders every three years.
 The deferred unit plan was approved, without change, on June 28, 2010.